Rhoda Mulaudzi: Canberra United

 On 20 August 2018, Canberra United announced they had signed Mulaudzi for the 2018–19 W-League Season.
 She joined the club alongside fellow South African Refiloe Jane; they are the first players from South Africa to play in the W-League.

 Dinamo Minsk

 She joined the club in 2020 and won the Belarus Women’s Cup with the club.

 Mamelodi Sundowns Ladies

 She joined Sundowns Ladies in 2021 and was part of the team that were runners-up at the 2022 CAF Women's Champions League.
 She suffered a meniscus injury in the final that kept her on the sidelines for 14-months.

 International career

 Mulaudzi made her senior debut for South Africa during the 2015 African Games on 7 September that year in a 1–1 draw against Cameroon.

 Managerial career

 Mamelodi Sundowns Ladies Academy

 Mulaudzi was named the Mamelodi Sundowns Ladies Academy coach for the under 16 side in 2022.
 She won her maiden trophy as a youth coach at the inaugural Volkswagen Vaya Cup in 2022.
 She won the inaugural under 14 Gauteng Women's Development League in 2024.
+In 2025 they won the CAF U-17 Girls Integrated Football Tournament hosted in Zimbabwe.